TickTalk 5 ($200) is the better value for most families; choose Xplora X5 Play ($120) if your child is active and you want IP68 + fitness challenges.

 Which watch has better GPS accuracy?

-Both are comparable outdoors, pinpointing locations within about a 50-foot radius.
+Both are comparable for broad outdoor location checks.
 The key difference is update frequency: TickTalk checks every 60 seconds automatically, while Xplora lets you set 5, 15, or 30-minute intervals.
 More frequent updates drain battery faster but give tighter monitoring.

 Does the Xplora X5 Play have a camera?

-No. Xplora does not have a standalone camera app.
-It supports photo messaging where kids can attach images, but there's no way to take photos or videos independently like you can on TickTalk 4.
+No. Xplora doesn’t have a standalone camera app.
+It supports photo messaging where kids can attach images, but there’s no way to take photos or videos independently like you can on TickTalk 4.

 Can my child swim with these watches?